 In 2013, after yet another question about mobile internet landed in our inbox - we decided on a whim to compile all of our blog posts on mobile internet into one place.

-In under three weeks, we had turned that compilation into the first edition of The Mobile Internet Handbook.
-Compared to the current edition, it was a tiny 87 page handbook.
-As soon as we hit the publish button, we had to return to our 'real jobs'.
+In under three weeks, we had turned that compilation into the first edition of The Mobile Internet Handbook, and then we went back to our 'day jobs'.

 A year later, that little handbook, was already seriously out-dated (after all, technology changes rapidly).
 We had a lot of requests to expand it to cover even more topics - and the little Facebook Group we launched to go along with the book was rapidly growing.

 We launched an Indiegogo campaign to fund us taking a few months off other projects, hire an editor and graphic designer.
 The support we received was overwhelming.

 We would have never imaged it possible, and we wake up every morning pinching ourselves - we get do the things we truly love: talk about mobile technology, live mobile and help people pursue their dreams.